libp2p/specs/webrtc/webrtc-direct.md

   adopt this optimization.

-  Note, one can role out a new version of the libp2p WebRTC protocol through a new multiaddr protocol, e.g. `/webrtc-direct-2`.
+  Note, one can role out a new version of the libp2p WebRTC protocol through a new multiaddr protocol, e.g. `/webrtc-direct-3`.

+  This specification additionally defines a v2 rollout that keeps `/webrtc-direct` unchanged and versions via ICE username fragment prefix.

 - _Why exchange fingerprints in an additional authentication handshake on top of an established WebRTC connection?
 Why not only exchange signatures of ones TLS